 Decision variables:

-X: (m x n) matrix, is the solution to our problem.
-In which each Xi,j ∈{0,1}
+X(m,n): (m x n) matrix, is the solution to our problem.

 max: Vector represents the largest position of “l” element on each row.

 min: Vector represents the smallest position of “1” element on each row.

 Instead of dividing the shifts by date, we flatted the shifts continuous through time for each invigilator for convenience.
 This type of representation automatically avoids the hard constraint that each invigilator cannot be at more than one shift at the same time.
 Followed by the above notation.
 We are mathematically the hard constraints as bellow: